 Characteristics of Thyrsostachys siamensis

 Monastery Bamboo, as it’s commonly known, is a tropical bamboo species with a tightly clumping growth habit.
 The plants are most distinguishable for their dense clumps and tall, upright poles.
+Unlike many large tropical bamboos that can form enormous groves, Thyrsostachys siamensis maintains an unusually tight clump, making it practical even in narrower planting spaces.
 The lower two-thirds of the plants typically have few or no leaves and branches.
 Thick, exposed poles have something of a regal aspect, which could explain the popular nickname.

 The poles usually grow about 30 to 40 feet high, sometimes taller in optimal conditions.
 Yet the base of the plant remains very compact as the poles grow very close together.
 Near the base of the plant, the culms are often solid, or nearly solid.
 At the upper third, Thyrsostachys siamensis bushes out with leaves and branches.
 The culms begin to fan out there, too, arching gently to produce an interesting, umbrella-like appearance.